stella0000000/no-context/README.md

 - Google NLP API
 - Reddit API
 - Styled Components
-- This Express app was structured to be hosted on serverless Vercel.

 ## Functionalities
 - Numeric sentiment scores / magnitudes are translated to human friendly words.